 How can I request a HONEXT® sample?

-You can easily request a sample kit by filling out our contact form.
+You can request a sample kit by filling out our contact form.

 How should HONEXT® panels be transported, handled and stored?

-It is recommended to store HONEXT® panels in a space protected from the elements and without high temperature and relative humidity levels, always avoiding sudden changes in these conditions.
+It is recommended to store HONEXT® boards in a space protected from the elements and without high temperature and relative humidity levels, always avoiding sudden changes in these conditions.

 Can HONEXT® be laminated?

 Yes.
-HONEXT® can be laminated like any other type of wood-based panels.
+HONEXT® can be laminated like any other type of wood-based boards.
 It can only be recycled if separated from the bonded sheets.